Why You Shouldn’t Ignore Dizziness Problems

 While dizziness can be caused by various factors, it can occur when the vestibular system — which controls balance and spatial orientation — becomes injured or damaged.
 There are a few different cases when this may occur.

 One of the more common conditions of vestibular dysfunction is a condition called benign paroxysmal positional vertigo (BPPV).
 BPPV is when small crystals of calcium carbonate within one of the organs of the inner ear becomes detached and moves into another part of the inner ear.
 This dizziness usually lasts for less than a minute with positional movements such as bending, looking up, rolling over in bed or moving from a lying to sitting or sitting to lying position.
 If you experience an acute onset of symptoms including dizziness, nausea or vomiting, imbalance and visual challenges, this can be caused by vestibular neuritis.
 It may follow an upper respiratory infection or a gastrointestinal tract infection.

 Lastly, if you experience symptoms that are similar to neuritis, it also can involve hearing loss and tinnitus due to a condition called vestibular labyrinthitis.

 Less common types of dizziness can be caused by:

-“Sometimes, initially, patients with an acute onset of dizziness need various medications to assist with lessening the symptoms,” Ms. Kucinic says.
+“Sometimes, initially, patients with an acute onset of dizziness need various medications to assist with lessening the symptoms,” says Kucinic.

-Depending upon the causes of your dizziness, treatments may include:
+Depending upon the causes of your dizziness, other treatments may include:

-“The good news is that many people who suffer from dizziness can get some form of relief,” Ms. Kucinic says, noting that there are various support groups, such as The Vestibular Disorders Association.
+“The good news is that many people who suffer from dizziness can get some form of relief,” Kucinic says.